Aqua regia: Applications

 Aqua regia is primarily used to produce chloroauric acid, the electrolyte in the Wohlwill process for refining the highest purity (99.999%) gold.

 Aqua regia is also used in etching and in specific analytic procedures.
 It is also used in some laboratories to clean glassware of organic compounds and metal particles.
 This method is preferred among most over the more traditional chromic acid bath for cleaning NMR tubes, because no traces of paramagnetic chromium can remain to spoil spectra.
 While chromic acid baths are discouraged because of the high toxicity of chromium and the potential for explosions, aqua regia is itself very corrosive and has been implicated in several explosions due to mishandling.

 Because its components react quickly, resulting in its decomposition, aqua regia quickly loses its effectiveness (yet remains a strong acid), so its components are usually only mixed immediately before use.

-While local regulations may vary, aqua regia may be disposed of by careful neutralization, before being poured down the sink.
-If there is contamination by dissolved metals, the neutralized solution should be collected for disposal.

 Chemistry

 Dissolving gold

 Aqua regia dissolves gold, although neither constituent acid will do so alone.
-Nitric acid is a powerful oxidizer, which will actually dissolve a virtually undetectable amount of gold, forming gold(III) ions (Au(3+)).
+Nitric acid is a powerful oxidizer, which will dissolve a very small quantity of gold, forming gold(III) ions (Au(3+)).
 The hydrochloric acid provides a ready supply of chloride ions (Cl−), which react with the gold ions to produce tetrachloroaurate(III) anions ([AuCl4]−), also in solution.
 The reaction with hydrochloric acid is an equilibrium reaction that favors formation of tetrachloroaurate(III) anions.
 This results in a removal of gold ions from solution and allows further oxidation of gold to take place.
 The gold dissolves to become chloroauric acid.
 In addition, gold may be dissolved by the chlorine present in aqua regia.
 Appropriate equations are: